 B.C. supports the development of an Indigenous bioeconomy in line with the Canadian Council of Forest Ministers’ (CCFM) Forest Bioeconomy Framework for Canada (PDF, 4.8MB) under the following objectives:

 As the Indigenous Forest Bioeconomy Program reaches more communities, the Indigenous Forestry Program Annual Report offers highlights from completed projects.
-These projects range from conventional forestry to advanced biomaterials and contribute to the creation of new jobs while celebrating communities.
+These projects range from non-timber forest products and value-added wood production to advanced biomaterials and they contribute to the creation of new jobs while celebrating communities.
 See our most current Annual Reports below: